mukisapaulk/challenges/README-template.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements
+- See hover and focus states for all interactive elements on the page

 ### Screenshot